Mission 30 · Stage 3

 The problem

-You want to change two numbers and see the result update automatically.
+We want to change two numbers and see the answer update by itself.

 Think of it like

-Like two labeled jars of marbles — pour them together and count the total.
+It's like two jars of marbles — pour them together and count the total.

 Meet the parts